SimoneRenwick/CellHostMicrobe2024/README.md

-# CellHostMicrobe2024
+# Microbiome2024
-R scripts for performing bioinformatics analyses in Renwick et al. 2024 Cell Host Microbe - Modulating the developing gut microbiota with 2’-fucosyllactose and pooled human milk oligosaccharides.
+R scripts for performing bioinformatics analyses in Renwick et al. 2024 Microbiome - Modulating the developing gut microbiota with 2’-fucosyllactose and pooled human milk oligosaccharides.

 Description of scripts: